ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 A Client sends two Authorisation Requests to the AS, targeting two different audiences, i.e, the Broker and the KDC.

-As to the former, the AS handles Authorisation Requests for topics that the Client is allowed to publish and/or subscribe at the Broker, as corresponding to an application group.
+As to the former, the AS handles Authorisation Requests for topics that the Client is allowed to perform topic data operations at the Broker, as corresponding to an application group.

-As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged pub-sub messages on the associated topics.
+As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged messages on the associated pub/sub topics.

 This section builds on Section 3 of {{I-D.ietf-ace-key-groupcomm}} and defines only additions or modifications to that specification.